 If you hold a different visa type, you may be eligible.
 Please contact us for more information.

-You’ll also develop knowledge and skills that are vital to managerial capabilities in the global business environment and learn how to be entrepreneurial in your engineering activities.
+You’ll also develop knowledge and skills that are vital to managerial capabilities in the global business environment, and learn how to be entrepreneurial in your engineering activities.

-You will have a wide range of options to specialise in various sub-areas of electrical and electronic engineering, including:
+You’ll have a wide range of options to specialise in various sub-areas of electrical and electronic engineering, including: